WilsonZheng0327/personal-news-recommender/dev-log.md

 - implemented FAISS with basic operations
     - singleton, consistent with classifier and embedder

+### [Date: 2025-10-23]

+<u>Regarding Redis and Celery URLs</u>

+- **Why same URL is fine for you**: Your project processes ~100-1000 articles at moderate frequency, so a single Redis instance can easily handle both task queuing (broker) and storing results (backend) without performance issues.
+Results also expire after 1 hour, so you won't accumulate data.
+- If you want more separation: Use different Redis databases (same Redis instance, different databases): \
+    `redis://localhost:6379/0` for broker \
+    `redis://localhost:6379/1` for results \
+    to isolate them, or use PostgreSQL for the result backend (postgresql://admin:password@localhost:5432/news_recommender) if you need to query old task results or want permanent storage.
+- Or differnet Redis instances (separate servers, true separation) \
+    `redis://redis-broker:6379/0` \
+    `redis://redis-results:6379/0`

 **To do**
 1. ~~Load & test your fine-tuned model (create backend/ml/classifier.py)~~
 2. ~~Create embedding generator (create backend/ml/embedder.py)~~